 - For San Luis Obispo, Santa Barbara, and Ventura Counties, see https://forecast.weather.gov/showsigwx.php?warnzone=CAZ034&warncounty=CAC079&firewxzone=CAZ234&local_place1=2%20Miles%20NNW%20San%20Luis%20Obispo%20CA&product1=Flash+Flood+Watch&lat=35.3075&lon=-120.6676.

 - For Los Angeles County see https://forecast.weather.gov/showsigwx.php?warnzone=CAZ547&warncounty=CAC037&firewxzone=CAZ547&local_place1=3%20Miles%20S%20Glendale%20CA&product1=Flash+Flood+Watch&lat=34.1333&lon=-118.2458.

 - For Orange, San Bernardino, and Riverside Counties, see https://forecast.weather.gov/showsigwx.php?warnzone=CAZ048&warncounty=CAC065&firewxzone=CAZ248&local_place1=4%20Miles%20SSE%20Canyon%20Lake%20CA&product1=Flash+Flood+Watch&lat=33.6168&lon=-117.2498.

 Networks are required by CMS to track the status of facility operations and patient access to treatment during emergency events.
-If the operations of your facility, or ability for patients to have access to dialysis are impacted by emergency events, please let your Network know right away.
-In Southern California (Network 18), contact Eileen Rhodes or Julie Aguilar at 888-268-1539 or by email at ERhodes@nw18.esrd.net or JAguilar@nw18.esrd.net , and fill out the form at http://www.esrdnetwork18.org/machform/embed.php?id=16298.
+If the operations of your facility, or ability for patients to have access to dialysis are impacted by emergency events, please let your Network know as soon as possible.
+Contact Eileen Rhodes at 888-268-1539 or ERhodes@nw18.esrd.net, and also fill out the form at http://www.esrdnetwork18.org/machform/embed.php?id=16298.